Mika (singer): 2021–2022: Other ventures during the COVID-19 pandemic

+After concluding the "For the Rite of Spring Tour", Mika jetted to Turin (Torino), Italy, to serve as co-host for the Eurovision Song Contest 2022 alongside Italian singer Laura Pausini and TV presenter Alessandro Cattelan.
+The show was broadcast live globally, with audience figures reaching 161 million viewers.

 On 13 May, Mika released the single "Yo Yo".
 The lyric video for the single was released at the same time.
 Mika performed "Yo Yo" for the first time as part of the interval act at the grand final of the Eurovision contest on 14 May 2022.
 The video for Yo Yo was directed by Mika and was released on 14 June.

 The summer following Mika's Eurovision stint was one of his busiest ever.
 He kicked off the season with a performance at Disneyland Paris Pride, an appearance that was postponed from two years earlier due to the pandemic.

 Immediately afterward, Mika flew to New York to participate in Take Pride Live!, an hour-long YouTube Pride Month special sponsored by Indeed, and hosted by Terrell Grice.
 During the program, Mika debuted a new song, Who's Gonna Love Me Now?
-The ballad is featured in the directorial debut of Emmy, Tony, and Grammy Award winner Billy Porter called "Anything's Possible."
+The ballad is featured in the directorial debut of Emmy, Tony, and Grammy Award winner Billy Porter called Anything's Possible.

 Mika then returned to London after a more than two-year absence for a sold-out concert at the famous Roundhouse in Camden on 3 July 2022.
 He followed that with an array of festival shows throughout July, August, and into early September, with stops in France, Switzerland, Belgium, Spain and Sardinia.
 Due to insurmountable technical and logistical problems, however, a planned "Magic Piano Tour" covering 10 dates in Italy in September and October was indefinitely postponed.

-In between the festival shows, Mika found time to record and release a single, "Bolero," with Italian singer BabyK.
+In between the festival shows, Mika found time to record and release a single, "Bolero", with Italian singer BabyK.
 The single came out 17 June, with the video featuring both singers releasing on 14 July.
 Mika promoted the single by performing it with BabyK at the TIM Summer Hits show in Italy.

 In addition, Mika retained one Italian concert date—at the famed Arena di Verona on 19 September.
 There, nearly 20,000 fans were entertained for almost two hours, with confetti, balloons, bubbles, fan actions and more in an explosive end-of-summer celebration.